AberDerBart/bwaEngine/README.md

-# bwaEngine
+# junebugEngine

-bwaEngine is a platformer game engine based on pygame
+junebugEngine is a platformer game engine based on pygame

 ## Setup